kiwicom/crane/README.md

   TEST_IMAGE: $CI_REGISTRY_IMAGE:$CI_BUILD_REF
   RANCHER_URL: https://example.com/                         # Change to the Rancher URL
   RANCHER_ACCESS_KEY: 9vQ4fcpn4Kfuvjxkcpc9PoudImzxoj6pQxa   # Change to your Rancher access key
-  RANCHER_PROJECT_ID: 1a81                                  # Change to the Project ID of your app
+  RANCHER_ENV_ID: 1a81                                      # Change to the environment ID of your app
-  RANCHER_SERVICE_ID: 1s1456                                # Change to the Service ID of your app
+  RANCHER_SERVICE_NAME: webserver                           # Change to the service ID of your app

 [...]